 Mass timber is all over the news, and you might be asking how sustainable it is.
 Our Kirksey mass timber experts have answers!

-2. Embodied carbon is the carbon dioxide emissions from a building’s materials, including what it takes to make the materials, transport them, place them within the structure, and even what it will take to dispose of them at the end of their life.
+1. Mass timber is 5x lighter than concrete and 15x lighter than steel.
+We saved time, cost, and energy by reusing the existing foundation on one of our recent mass timber projects.2.
+Embodied carbon is the carbon dioxide emissions from a building’s materials, including what it takes to make the materials, transport them, place them within the structure, and even what it will take to dispose of them at the end of their life.
 The San Jacinto College Classroom building has less than half of the embodied carbon of a standard educational building because of its mass timber construction.

 3. Wood has a comfortable surface temperature and the ability to compensate for rapid fluctuations in temperature and humidity.